strangemoodfoundation/proxy/README.md

-# Strangemood IPFS
+# Strangemood IPFS proxy

 This is a small IPFS gateway that's setup in Fly.
 It lives at https://ipfs.strangemood.org.